 The best way to ensure your results are accurate is to undergo testing at least twice.

-He also emphasizes the importance of your doctor examining and talking to you before he schedules testing:
+I would also emphasize the importance of your doctor examining you and talking to you before he schedules testing.

 “As always, the patient should be examined for gynecomastia, hair loss, size of testicles, and for masses.
 He should be asked about his sleep patterns, as well.
 For example, a person who works at night shouldn’t have his testosterone checked in the morning.”